Bur Dubai: Description

 The Ruler's Court is located in the district adjacent to the Grand Mosque.
-The district is home to several mosques including the Grand Mosque with the city's tallest minaret, and the blue tiled Iranian Mosque.
+The district is home to several mosques including the Grand Mosque of Dubai with the city's tallest minaret, and the blue tiled Iranian Mosque.
 Most Indian expatriate families live in Bur Dubai, due to the proximity of a Hindu temple that was established in the 1960s.
 It is home to several popular places for tourists including renovated historic buildings and museums.
 The district has many shopping streets and souqs, including the Textile Souq near the abra boat station, though most of the well-known souqs are located in Deira.
 Bur Dubai has many shops and restaurants, particularly Indian restaurants.

 The historical area of Al Bastakiya is located to the east of Al Fahidi Fort (now home to Dubai Museum) and features old courtyard housing which are identifiable with their wind towers.
 Shindagha to the northwest, located between Bur Dubai, the creek, and the sea is the historic location of the ruler's house on the peninsula facing the sea and the creek.